umee-network/umee/x/leverage/README.md

 ```

 Liquidation threshold can also be reduced by borrow factor or increased by special asset pairs.
-In practice, the following calculation is used for liquidation threshold:
+In practice, the following calculation (which reduces to the logic above in simple cases) is used for liquidation threshold:

 ```go
   effectiveCollateralWeight := GetBorrowLimit(borrower) / GetCollateralValue(borrower) // ranges 0-1